Artistic Development

 Through readings, workshops, residences, and developmental “lab” productions, we tailor our programs to best serve the needs of artists and their work and to guide projects at all stages of development.
 Many of the plays and musicals we help to develop go on to full production on our stage or at other theatres in New York or around the country.

 Each season, Vineyard Theatre creates opportunities for more than 150 playwrights, directors, composers, and actors to create new plays and musicals and develop artistic skills.
 We work with artists at all stages of their careers, tailoring every component of development to best serve the needs of their work.
-All of our world premiere productions in 2021-2022 have emerged from these programs.
+All of our world premiere productions have emerged from these programs.

 LAB PROGRAM